HomitaGanguly/HomitaGanguly/README.md

 Hi there :)

-Studying at Christ University,Pune, Lavasa
+Studying at Gokhale Institute of Politics and Economics